Merzasphor/MWSE/docs/source/mwscript/references.rst

 1346454871 WEAP  Weapon
 ========== ===== =================

-.. note:: The **AMMO** record type is for arrows and bolts only, even though these usually show up in the weapons tab of the Construction Set.
+.. note:: The **AMMO** object type is for arrows and bolts only, even though these usually show up in the weapons tab of the Construction Set.
 Thrown weapons do not have this type.

 Skill Types
 -----------------------------------------------------------